This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 But are diaper blowouts really that inevitable?!
 Not really.
 There’s a lot that you can do to try and prevent them, and lots of tips and hacks that you can follow to turn it into a bit less of a mess.

 A diaper or baby blowout is when the diaper fails to contain the poop, and this leaks out of the diaper.

 It can leak out from the back, the legs, or up the front.
 Or, if you get a nice poop explosion of epic proportion, it will come out from everywhere!

 How often do Diapers Blowouts happen?

-Diaper blowouts are really common, particularly in young babies whose diet is still liquid.
+Diaper blowouts are really common and totally normal, particularly in young babies whose diet is still liquid.
 And if you are breastfeeding they tend to be worse.

 Don’t ask me why (I can’t even find an answer online), but we did notice a huge difference between my first daughter, who was formula fed, and my second daughter, who’s been breastfed.
 For some reason formula tends to make baby’s poops way firmer.

 They also tend to happen more often if you are using disposable diapers compared to cloth diapers.
 In fact, cloth diapers have elastics at the back and around the legs (often at the front as well) that are more effective at containing solid waste.
 The same happens with disposable swim diapers, compared to reusable swim diapers.

 And … they most often happen in the most undesirable places at the least desirable moments!
 Like when everyone is getting off the plane and the hostess is shouting at you from the other side of the toilet door that you need to get out NOW (yes, true story!).

 Or when you are out with friends and poop ends up all other your top … and you didn’t bring any change for yourself.
 Or again, when they are sitting in the car seat and you end up having to wash the whole car seat.